Netlify context files

 file to the project repo or AI tool, then reference them when prompting.
 Check out the documentation for your AI web development assistant to learn where to save this file and whether you need a different file format.

-For Cursor editor users, place this file into your .cursor/rules/
+For Cursor editor users, place the context files into your .cursor/rules/

 directory and Cursor will automatically pick up this context and apply the rules when necessary.